Tutor Handbook

 Late/Absence Policy:

-If you know ahead of time that you will be unable to attend a session for which you are scheduled, let your Coordinator know as soon as possible.
+If you know ahead of time that you will be unable to attend a session for which you are scheduled, let your Supervisor know as soon as possible.
 You can reach out to other tutors for that subject to see if someone can sub for you during that session.
 Make sure to let your Coordinator know what you have arranged.
-If you are suddenly unable to attend your session, contact your Coordinator immediately.
+If you are suddenly unable to attend your session, contact your Supervisor immediately.

 If you are habitually late to sessions or miss sessions often, your Coordinator will speak to you about whether to continue your employment as a tutor.
 We must be able to provide timely and consistent tutoring to our tutees.